ollama/ollama/docs/import.md

 This will output two files into the directory:

 - `f16.bin`: the model converted to GGUF
-- `q4_0.bin` the model quantized to a 4-bit quantization
+- `q4_0.bin` the model quantized to a 4-bit quantization (we will use this file to create the Ollama model)

 ### Step 3: Write a `Modelfile`